Australian House of Representatives: Origins and role

+The total number of seats representing states in the House of Representatives must be "as nearly as practicable, twice the number of the senators", according to section 24 of the Constitution.
+This requirement is known as the "nexus provision".
+This requirement was included in the Constitution in order to maintain the power of the Senate relative to the House of Representative: both due to the belief by the drafters of the Constitution that a numerically weaker Senate would inherently lead to a lower "influence, prestige, and dignity" and to ensure the influence of the Senate in case of a joint sitting after a double dissolution.
+Another reason was to make it harder politically for the House of Representatives to be increased, thereby maintaining the smaller states over representation in the lower house due to their constitutional minimum of five seats.
+The requirements for territory seats are set via legislation, which currently requires that the Australian Capital Territory and the Northern Territory have at least one member each.

-According to the Constitution, the powers of both Houses are nearly equal, with the consent of both Houses needed to pass legislation.
+According to the Australian Constitution, the powers of both Houses are nearly equal, with the consent of both Houses needed to pass legislation.
 The difference mostly relates to taxation legislation.
-In practice, by convention, the person who can control a majority of votes in the lower house is invited by the Governor-General to form the Government.
-In practice that means that the leader of the party (or coalition of parties) with a majority of members in the House becomes the Prime Minister, who then can nominate other elected members of the government party in both the House and the Senate to become ministers responsible for various portfolios and administer government departments.
+In practice, by convention, the person who can control a majority of votes in the lower house is invited by the governor-general to form the government.
+The leader of that party (or coalition of parties) becomes the prime minister, who then can nominate other elected members of the government party in both the House and the Senate to become ministers responsible for various portfolios and administer government departments.

 Bills appropriating money (supply bills) can only be introduced or amended in the lower house and thus only the party with a majority in the lower house can govern.
-In the current Australian party system, this ensures that virtually all contentious votes are along party lines, and the Government usually has a majority in those votes.
+In the current Australian party system, virtually all contentious votes are along party lines, with relatively few members crossing the floor to vote against their party's position; thus the party able to form government usually has a majority and is able to reliably win votes in the lower house.